HR Departments are increasingly asked to do more with less staff, and more often than not, they are spread too thin.

 Which benefits are perfect for off–payroll, and which are not?

-The best/most obvious benefits to take off-payroll are voluntary benefits.
+The best and most obvious benefits to take off-payroll are voluntary benefits.
 This is where everybody’s problems lie.
 The HR world has major headaches with voluntary benefits when they are run through payroll.

 Does taking benefits off-payroll allow companies to provide more benefits for their employees?

 Absolutely.
-That’s for several reasons.
-You could have a subpar payroll system as a company, and it has a limited number of slots for payroll deduction.
+That’s for several reasons for that.
+For instance, you could have a subpar payroll system as a company with a limited number of slots for payroll deduction.
+But another possibility is that the sheer thought of adding more benefits to the payroll deduction process can cause a lot of unnecessary stress.

 I can help!